marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 # Create your first plugin

-This guide walks you through the steps needed to develop a plugin for Obsidian.

-> If you prefer a video walk-through, check out [Create Your Own Obsidian Plugin](https://www.youtube.com/watch?v=9lA-jaMNS0k) by [Antone Heyward](https://www.youtube.com/channel/UC9w43btR2UUsfR6ZUf3AlqQ).
+In this guide, you'll build a plugin for Obsidian.
+If you prefer a video walk-through, check out [Create Your Own Obsidian Plugin](https://www.youtube.com/watch?v=9lA-jaMNS0k) by [Antone Heyward](https://www.youtube.com/channel/UC9w43btR2UUsfR6ZUf3AlqQ).

 :::warning Before you start
 **Don't develop plugins in your main vault.** When you develop a plugin, one mistake can lead to unintentional modifications to your vault.
 You also risk **permanently deleting your vault**.